uhalid/GmailSelector/README.md

 # GmailSelector
-Select your email with shortcuts without using your mouse
+Open your email with shortcuts without using your mouse

 # Install
 * Install tampermonkey (Is used to inject js code)